ClickHouse/ClickHouse/docs/en/getting-started/install.md

 ### From precompiled binaries for non-Linux OS {#from-binaries-non-linux}

-For non-Linux distributions, ClickHouse builds are provided as a cross-compiled binary from the latest commit of the master branch.
+For non-Linux operating systems, ClickHouse builds are provided as a cross-compiled binary from the latest commit of the master branch.

 - macOS — `curl -O 'https://clickhouse-builds.s3.yandex.net/master/macos/clickhouse'`
 - AArch64 — `curl -O 'https://clickhouse-builds.s3.yandex.net/master/aarch64/clickhouse'`